What if we reimagine the way we connect our communities, our lives and our world?

 In 2018, 28% of all U.S. greenhouse gas emissions came from transportation - more than any other sector in the American economy.
 Fatalities on U.S. interstates and highways in 2017 topped 37,000.
 Highways are one of the most environmentally damaging and dangerous infrastructure systems in the world.
 That’s why we’ve started a movement to build net-zero highways, starting with The Ray Highway.
 Here's how we're improving the safety, ecology and beauty of highways on our 18-mile stretch of I-85:

 Zero Deaths.
 Zero Waste.
 Zero Carbon.
 Zero Impact.
-It’s an ambitious goal, but using The Ray as a living lab for innovative ideas and technologies, we’ll set a new standard for roadways across the globe.
+It’s an ambitious goal, but by harnessing The Ray as a living lab for innovative ideas and technologies, we’ve set a new standard for roadways across the globe.